TheSharks/JagTag-JS/.github/CONTRIBUTING.md

 ## Testing

 Make sure the development dependencies are installed.
-If you installed in production mode, run `npm i` again in order to get the devdeps.
-Then run `npm test` before you submit your PR.
+If you installed in production mode, run **npm i** again in order to get the devdeps.
+Then run **npm test** before you submit your PR.
+All tests must pass for the PR to be considered valid.

-**Note:** `npm run test-dev` can be used for testing on the fly.
+**Note:** **npm run test-dev** and **npm run test-coverage** can be used for testing with watch mode enabled.